Stocks rise, U.S. yield falls; demand weighs on oil

-NEW YORK (Reuters) - Treasury yields fell on Wednesday after Federal Reserve officials steered clear of tightening monetary conditions any time soon despite expectations of higher inflation, while stocks edged higher and an inventory spike pressured oil prices lower.
+NEW YORK (Reuters) - Treasury yields fell on Wednesday after Federal Reserve officials steered clear of tightening monetary conditions any time soon despite expectations of higher inflation, while stocks and the dollar edged higher.

 Several Fed policymakers pushed back against the idea of the Fed tapering its asset purchases any time soon, however.

-MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.58% higher, while Japan’s Nikkei rose 1.04%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan had closed 0.62% higher, while Nikkei futures rose 0.92%.

 The U.S. dollar index rose for the fourth time in five sessions, still not far from near three-year lows hit last week.